 According to the Editorial Freelancers Association in the US, freelance guideline pricing ranges depending on the type of editing and the speed.
 So a 150-page book undergoing ‘heavy’ editing at 3 pages/hr would cost US$2250.
 Lulu Comprehensive Editing sits at 0.85 cents US per word, so the 150-page book of 23,000 words would cost US $1955.

 In Australia, the MEAA sets rates of what we’d need to charge to be the same as FTE journalists — $246 per hour (2016) for solo freelance writers/editors!
 Whereas another Editor’s Society study has shown average copy editor rates (books) actually charged in Queensland averages at $77 an hour.
-With my experience, I have a copy editing rate of around $65 an hour.
-Or a flat fee of $1200 for development editing/book coaching a standard non-fiction book 20,000 to 30,000 words.
+With my experience, I base my quotes on a copy editing rate of around $67 an hour, although I prefer the higher-level editing types and writing coaching.

 How Do You Get Your Book Edited Cheaply?

 This cost does represent many hours of editing by an experienced professional.
-But as I know times are tight and to give a fair service to authors in business, I decided to charge HALF of what Lulu Development Editors charge for even better service, without the conversion losses.
+Back in 2013, I decided to give a fair service to authors in business and charged HALF of what Lulu Development Editors charge, without the conversion losses.
+I no longer charge in cents per word, because it is QUALITY, not quantity, that counts.
 Both Lulu and CreateSpace charge in US dollars.
 See what is included in my Book Editing Service here.

 When you want advice on the structure and marketability of your book, then you require the next level up, Development Editing (Structural Editing).